Blackberry

 This section has been translated automatically.

-Rubus fruticosus, also known as blackberry or true blackberry, is a plant species from the globally distributed plant genus Rubus, which belongs to the Rosaceae (rose family).
+Rubus fruticosus, also known as blackberry or true blackberry, is a plant species from the globally distributed plant genus Rubus, which belongs to the Rosaceae family (rose family).

 Note(s)